manuelcampagnolo/PyQGIS_2nd_edition/README.md

 ## Session 5: Dialog boxes to interact with the user; Read simple tables (csv, txt);  Iterate through features; Create new attributes (aka fields); Compute new attributes; Join by attribute

+Proposed exercise: create a map that represents milk production for Portugal.

-The script `session_5_v1_INE_read_csv_file_join_layers_by_attributes.py` has the following inputs and output:
+* Script: `session_5_v1_INE_read_csv_file_join_layers_by_attributes.py` has the following inputs and output:
-* Input: CAOP; Milk production table; type of milk prodution (cow, goat, or sheep) to be asked to the user;
+  - Input: CAOP; Milk production table; type of milk prodution (cow, goat, or sheep) to be asked to the user;
-* Output: a QGIS layer that represents milk production of that type for the "concelhos" (second administrative level)  of Portugal with an adequate legend.
+  - Output: a QGIS layer that represents milk production of that type for the "concelhos" (second administrative level)  of Portugal with an adequate legend.

-* Data sets: [CAOP map (Portuguese administrative units)](https://www.dgterritorio.gov.pt/cartografia/cartografia-tematica/caop), Milk production table from INE (Portuguese official statistics institute) , available in the Input folder
-* Scripts:
+* Other scripts:
 ```
 basic_examples_QInputDialog_and_QMessageBox.py
-session_5_v1_INE_read_csv_file_join_layers_by_attributes.py
 auxiliary_functions.py
 ```
+* Data sets: [CAOP map (Portuguese administrative units)](https://www.dgterritorio.gov.pt/cartografia/cartografia-tematica/caop), Milk production table from INE (Portuguese official statistics institute) , available in the Input folder

-Exercise suggestion:
+Extra exercise suggestion:
 * Create a script that reads the NUTS data set and confirms that for all features, the attribute `LEVL_CODE` is the length of the string in attribute `NUTS_ID` plus 2.
 Use iterator over `mylayer.getFeatures()` to check that this is true for all features.